-The input xml block for the spline SPOs is give in Listing 8.1.
-A list of options is given in Table 8.1.
+The input xml block for the spline SPOs is give in Listing 8.2.
+A list of options is given in Table 8.2.
 QMCPACK has a very useful command line option --save\wfs which allows to dump the real space B-spline coefficient table into a h5 file on the disk.
 When the orbital transformation from k space to B-spline requires more than available amount of scratch memory on the compute nodes, users can perform this step on fat nodes and transfer back the h5 file for QMC calculations.

-Listing 8.1: Determinant set XML element.
+Listing 8.2: Determinant set XML element.

-determinantset element parent elements: wavefunc tion child elements: slaterde terminant attribute: name ${f datatype}$ values default description type text bspline Type of sposet. href text Path to the h5 file made by pw2qmcp tilematrix 9 integers Tiling matrix used to expand superce twistnum integer Index of the super twist. twist 3 floats Super twist. meshfactor float $\leq 1.0$ Grid spacing ratio. precision text single/double Precision of spline coefficients. gpu text yes/no GPU switch.
-Spline Size Limit MB integer Limit B-spline table size on GPU. check orb norm text yes/no yes Check norms of orbitals from h5 file. source text any ion0 Particle set with atomic positions.
+determinantset element wavefunc + + parent elements: child elements: slaterde terminant attribute: name ${f datatype}$ values default $\operatorname{description}$ type $\operatorname{text}$ bspline Type of sposet. href text Path to hdf5 file from pw2qmcpa tilematrix 9 integers Tiling matrix used to expand sup twistnum integer Index of the super twist. twist 3 floats Super twist. meshfactor float $\leq 1.0$ Grid spacing ratio. precision text single/double Precision of spline coefficients. gpu text yes/no GPU switch. gpusharing text yes/no no Share B-spline table across GPU Spline_Size_Limit_MB integer Limit B-spline table size on GPU check_orb_norm text yes/no yes Check norms of orbitals from h5 source text any ion0 Particle set with atomic position

-Table 8.1: Options for the determinantset xml-block associated with B-spline single particle orbital sets.
+Table 8.2: Options for the determinantset xml-block associated with B-spline single particle orbital sets.

 '''

-</determinant>

 </slaterdeterminant>

 </determinantset>

 '''

 - precision.
 Only effective on CPU version without mixed precision, 'single' is always imposed with mixed precision.
 Using single precision not only saves memory usage but also speeds up the B-spline evaluation.
 It is recommended to use single precision since we saw little chance of really compromising the accuracy of calculation. - meshfactor.
 It is the ratio of actual grid spacing of B-splines used in QMC calculation with respect to the original one calculated from h5.
 Smaller meshfactor saves memory usage but reduces accuracy.
 The effects are similar to reducing plane wave cutoff in DFT calculation.
 Use with caution! - twistnum.
 If positive, it is the index.
 It is recommended not to take this way since the indexing may show some uncertainty.
-If negative, the super twist is referred by twist. - Spline\Size\Limit\MB.
-Allows to distribute the B-spline coefficient table between the host and GPU memory.
-The compute kernels access host memory via zero-copy.
-Though the performance penaty introduced by it is significant but allows large calculations to go.
+If negative, the super twist is referred by twist. - gpusharing.
+If enabled, spline data is shared across multiple GPUs on a given computational node.
+For example, on a two GPU per node system, each GPU would have half of the orbitals.
+This enables larger overall spline tables than would fit in the memory of individual GPUs to be utilized, and potentially up to the total GPU memory on a node.
+To obtain high performance, large electron counts or a high-performing CPU-GPU interconnect is required.
+In order to use this feature, the following needs to be done: - The CUDA Multi-Process Service (MPS) needs to be utilized (e.g. on Summit/SummitDev use "-alloc\flags gpumps" for bsub).
+If MPS is not detected sharing will be disabled.